CyrillBrito/POO/README.md

 OOP - Object-oriented programming

-This are some of the problems that me and my colleges had to solve in the class of OOP.
+This are some of the problems that me and my colleges had to solve in the class OOP.
 The professor of the class was José Valente de Oliveira (jvo@ualg.pt).
 For this class we learned and used java.
 You can see the solved problems in my
 [GitHub](https://github.com/CyrillBrito/POO)

 * Problem 1: The Round Table of the Knights